SetProtocol/STIPS/STIPS/STIP-009.md

 2. createManager parameters are validated:
     - If assets are defined, asset list must match SetToken's existing components

-3. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` until after initialization
+3. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` and `methodologist` until after initialization
     - If assets are defined, constructor param *useAssetAllowlist* is set to true, false otherwise.

 4. The DelegatedManager is added to ManagerCore by the Factory

-5. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state
+5. The `deployer`, `owner`, `methodologist`, and DelegatedManager are stored on the Factory in pending state

 ### DelegatedManagerFactory.initialize()

 ![DelegatedManagerFactory initialize](../assets/stip-009/image5.png "")

-The `deployer` wants to enable all extensions, initialize all corresponding modules, and transfer the manager `owner` role.
+The `deployer` wants to initialize extensions and transfer the manager `owner` role.

 1. The `deployer` calls initialize() passing in the parameters for initializing modules and extensions

 2. Initialization parameters are validated:
     - `initializationState` must be `pending`
     - `initialize` caller must be the `deployer`
-    - `initializeTargets` (extension and module addresses) must be the same length as `initializeBytecode` (initialization instructions)
+    - `extensions` (extension addresses tracked on the ManagerCore) must be the same length as `initializeBytecode` (initialization instructions)

-3. All modules and extensions are initialized for the SetToken

-4. If the setToken manager is the factory, transfer `manager` role to the DelegatedManager contract
+3. If the setToken manager is the factory, transfer `manager` role to the DelegatedManager contract

+4. All extensions are initialized for the SetToken
+    - Each `extension` must be tracked on the ManagerCore
+    - The first argument of each `initializeBytecode` must be the DelegatedManager address corresponding to the `deployer`

+5. The DelegatedManager state is set
+    - The `ownerFeeSplit` and `ownerFeeRecipient` are updated
-5. The `owner` role on the DelegatedManager is transfered from the Factory to the `owner` designated during the creation step.
+    - The `owner` role on the DelegatedManager is transfered from the Factory to the `owner` designated during the creation step.
+    - The `methodologist` role on the DelegatedManager is transfered from the Factory to the `methodologist` designated during the creation step.

 6. The Factory deletes the `InitializeParams` entry for the set token, removing it from pending state